-16 ITC 1476 (1989) 52 SATC 141 (T), C: SARS v Contour Engineering (Pty) Ltd 1999 (E), 61 SATC 447.
-17 ITC 1275 at 199; ITC 1476 at 149 and the Contour case above at 456.
-4.1.6 The "active step" requirement Trading involves more than a mere intention to trade (see the aforementioned SA Bazaars case cited).
-In ITC 77718 it was held that the mere intention to let property does not constitute the carrying on of a trade.
-In ITC 1476 Kirk-Cohen J stated the following:19 "In my view the carrying on of a trade involves an active step - something far more than merely watching over existing investments which are not, and are not intended or expected to be, income producing during the year in question."
+&lt;sup>21 ITC 1476 (1989) 52 SATC 141 (T), C: SARS v Contour Engineering (Pty) Ltd 1999 (E), 61 SATC 447. &lt;sup>22 1952 (4) SA 505 (A), 18 SATC 240.

+&lt;sup>23 ITC 1275 at 199; ITC 1476 at 149 and the Contour case above at 456.
+4.1.6 The "active step" requirement Trading involves more than a mere intention to trade.
+In ITC 777 it was held that the mere intention to let property does not constitute the carrying on of a trade.
+In ITC 1476 Kirk-Cohen J stated the following: "In my view the carrying on of a trade involves an active step - something far more than merely watching over existing investments which are not, and are not intended or expected to be, income producing during the year in question."
 The active step must comprise more than the mere laying of plans.
-In this regard Eksteen AJ stated the following in the Contour case:20 "There is, however, . . . a vast difference between the mere laying of plans for the . . . future, on the one hand, and the commencement of preparatory activities for a future venture, on the other" The reference to preparatory activities raises the question whether the preproduction phase of a business constitutes the carrying on of a trade.
+In this regard Eksteen AJ stated the following in C: SARS v Contour Engineering (Pty) Ltd: "There is, however, ... a vast difference between the mere laying of plans for the ... future, on the one hand, and the commencement of preparatory activities for a future venture, on the other ...."
+The reference to preparatory activities raises the question whether the preproduction phase of a business constitutes the carrying on of a trade.
 This issue is explored below.
-4.1.7 When does trade commence?

-Expenditure incurred before the commencement of and in preparation for carrying on a trade is now provided for in section 11A (see 4.1.8).21 Despite section 11A, the date when trade commences is important because in some cases it can take several years before a company is in a position to earn income.
+4.1.7 Commencement of trade Expenditure incurred before the commencement of and in preparation for carrying on a trade is provided for in section 11A (see 4.1.8).
+Despite section 11A, the date when trade commences is important because in some cases it can take several years before a company is in a position to earn income.
 If the activities in the current year are preliminary to the commencement of trade, the company stands to lose any pre-existing balance of assessed loss.
 This could be an issue with the termination by a company of one business while preparing to start another.
 The date when trade commences is also important because expenditure incurred after the commencement of trade is not ring-fenced under section 11A.
 There is very little guidance in South African case law on when trade commences.
 In the United States of America (USA) there have been quite a few cases dealing with when a business commences in the context of section 162(a) of the Internal Revenue Code which allows a deduction for - "all the ordinary and necessary expenses paid or incurred during the taxable year in carrying on any trade or business".
 The only consistent principle to be extracted from these cases is that the question must be decided on the facts and circumstances of the particular case.
-One of the cases most often cited in the USA when dealing with start-up costs is that of Richmond Television Corp. v Commissioner,22 The appellant was one of a number of companies competing for a television licence.
-It sought to deduct the cost of training employees before the licence was granted.
-18 (1953) 19 SATC 320 (T).
+One of the cases most often cited in the USA when dealing with start-up costs is that of Richmond Television Corp. v Commissioner, The appellant was one of a number of companies competing for a television licence.
+It sought to deduct the cost of training employees before the licence was granted. &lt;sup>24 SA Bazaars (Pty) Ltd v CIR 1952 (4) SA 505 (A), 18 SATC 240. &lt;sup>25 (1953) 19 SATC 320 (T).

-19 (1989) 52 SATC 141 (T) at 148.
+&lt;sup>26 (1989) 52 SATC 141 (T) at 148.